seihan/feetback_app/README.md

 ## How it works

-The pressure under the feet is recorded by sensors and output as feedback through vibrations on the upper body.
+The pressure under the feet is recorded by sensors and output as feedback through vibrations at sensitive body parts.
+Like arm wrist, neck, etc.

 Sensor -> App -> Actor